-The Best Burgers in Pittsburgh
+The Best Burgers You'll Find in the 'Burgh

 Known as much for its delicious meats as it is for its line around the block, this elegantly rustic Penn Avenue restaurant has become a staple since its recent expansion.
 For the steak burger, it’s definitely worth the wait.
 The meat is cooked to just the right temperature on a wood-fired grill.
 The burger is juicy, pairing well with caramelized onions and portobello mushrooms all tucked between two slices of ciabatta.